akaevjumgal/akaevjumgal/README.md

 Frontend Developer | Web Development | Functional Programming | OOP | CSS | Multirepo | Monorepo

 Welcome to my GitHub profile!
-I'm a frontend developer with 5 years of experience in web development.
+I'm a Senior Frontend Developer with 5 years of experience in web development.
 I specialize in creating user interfaces using popular frameworks like React, Vue, and Angular.
 With a solid understanding of functional programming concepts and object-oriented programming principles, I strive to write clean and maintainable code.

 ### Skills and Expertise
 **Frameworks**: React, Vue, Angular